zopyx/print-css-rocks/web/content/tools.rst

   * Same PDF quality as PrinceXML, but DocRaptor does offer better JavaScript parsing on top of the PrinceXML engine.
+  * Docraptor is usually one PrinceXML version behind the official PrinceXML releases
   * Using DocRaptor requires sending your document to a third-party, but they can delete it immediately upon processing.
 Images and CSS must be placed on a (public) server for Docraptor to pick them up or they must be embedded